satish-chau95/Assignment-10/README.md

 ## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits, and you will see any lint errors in the console.

-### `yarn test`

-Launches the test runner in interactive watch mode.
-See the [running tests](https://facebook.github.io/create-react-app/docs/running-tests) section for more information.

-### `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified, and the filenames include hashes.
 Your app is ready to be deployed!

 ## Backend Setup